mhogrefe/malachite/docs/_posts/2022-07-03-exhaustive.md

   <img width="400" src="/assets/exhaustive-part-2/interleave-grid-filtered.svg" alt="Valid indices when one iterator has length 2">
 </p>

 My original solution was just to skip over the invalid indices, with a bit of extra logic to determine when both input iterators are finished.
-This was very slow: out of the first $$n$$ pairs, only about $$2 \sqrt n$$ are valid, and the situation gets worse for $$n$$-tuples with larger $$n$$.
+This was very slow: out of the first $$n$$ pairs, only about $$2 \sqrt n$$ are valid, and the situation gets worse for higher-arity tuples.
 So what does `exhaustive_pairs` do instead?

 Again, we can leverage the bit map!
 This scenario is actually what led me to make the bit map an explicit object in memory.
 What `exhaustive_pairs` does is notice when one of its iterators has completed, and then adjusts the bit map on the fly.
 In this particular case, it realizes that since `exhaustive_bools` produces two elements, it only needs a single bit for indexing; and then bit map is modified from $$[1, 0, 1, 0, 1, 0, 1, 0, \ldots]$$, to $$[1, 0, 0, 0, 0, 0, 0, \ldots]$$.
 In general, modifying the bit map on the fly is dangerous because you might end up repeating some output that you've already produced, but `exhaustive_pairs` only modifies the part of the map that hasn't been used yet.